Skip to main content

 Apiato seeders are just Laravel Seeders, and they function in the exact same way as Laravel seeders.
 However, they come with additional rules and conventions specific to Apiato.

-To generate new seeders you may use the apiato:generate:seeder interactive command:
+To generate new seeders, you may use the apiato:make:seeder interactive command:

 Rules

-• All container-specific and third-party package Seeders MUST be placed in the app/Containers/{Section}/{Container}/Data/Seeders directory.
+• All container-specific Seeders MUST be placed in the app/Containers/{Section}/{Container}/Data/Seeders directory.

-• All non-Laravel or third-party package Seeders MUST extend the App\Ship\Parents\Seeders\Seeder class.
+• All Seeders MUST extend the App\Ship\Parents\Seeders\Seeder class.

 Folder Structure